Nanotechnology in agriculture: Nanotechnology in plant transformations

 Biolistics is the primary approach to plant transformation.
 The biolistic process involves launching microprojectiles (usually gold microparticles) carrying genetic information through the cell walls and membranes of cells to impart genetic transformation.
 As previously mentioned, biolistics may result in damaging the targeted cells or organelles- thus in order to minimize potential cell damage, nano-biolistic methods have been developed.
 Due to the significantly reduced size of the particle being launched into the cell, the impact can be minimized, while offering a similar efficiency of genetic transformation as traditional biolistics.
 However, most studies utilizing nanoscale biolistic approaches are done with animal cells, so implementation in plant transformation is still fairly novel and may encounter roadblocks unseen in animal cell studies.

-Overall, nanotechnology provides a novel and competitive approach to genetic transformation of plants.
+Overall, nanotechnology provides a novel approach to genetic transformation of plants.
 Going forward, future research into the applications of these approaches will span a greater variety of crops, aim to utilize cheaper, more scalable methods, and explore potential environmental effects.
-Ultimately, once these design criteria will determine whether nanomaterial plant transformations will become a widespread practice in the future of agriculture.
+Ultimately, these design criteria will determine whether nanomaterial plant transformations will become a widespread practice in the future of agriculture.